October: ASUS and new tools

 Date

-For the last meeting of the year with technical presentations, we’re trying something a little different: lightning talks, shorter talks of up to 10 minutes each in length, focussing on some detail of a technical topic.
+Last November (2023), we ran lightning talks, shorter technical talks of up to 10 minutes each in length, instead of the usual two longer talks.
+The feedback for this was really good, so we’re having another go this month.
 We have the following speakers and topics scheduled, probably in this order:

 Venue